Scroll Top

 Let’s take a sneak peek at what your program experience might look like this summer!
 Please note that the order of activities may differ for each program session.
 The details provided here represent a general outline of what you can anticipate, though community service projects and activities are subject to change based on the needs of our local community partners, cultural celebrations and traditions, weather conditions and the specific requirements of the student group.

-Arrive in San José (SJO), Costa Rica’s capital, where GLA staff will warmly welcome you and take you to our hotel for the first night of the program.
-During orientation, you’ll meet fellow travelers, GLA staff, and learn what to expect throughout your program.
-The next morning, we’ll head out early for Uvita.
+Fly into San José (SJO), the capital of Costa Rica, where GLA staff will be ready to welcome you and take you to our hotel for the first night of the program.
+Start getting to know your fellow travelers, GLA staff and what to expect during your program at orientation.
+Tomorrow morning, you’ll have an early departure to Uvita.

 Day 2: Travel Day to Uvita & Orientation

-Days 3-5: Community Service, Adventure, and Cultural Activities
+Days 3-5: Community Service, Adventure & Cultural Activities

 Day 6: Manuel Antonio National Park